TechMatt1337/CMSC430Final/README.md

 * `(string-append str1 str2)`
   * This prim will return a new string consisting of `str2` appended to the end of `str1`.
 For example, if `str1` were "abc" and if `str2` were "def", the outputted string would be "abcdef".
 * `(/ num...+)`
-  * This prim will take in one or more numbers (or expressions that will return numbers) and return the result of dividing the numbers from each other.
-For example, if we had (/ 1 2 3), that would be mathematically equivalent to (1 / 2 / 3), which is mathematically equivalent to ((1 / 2) / 3).
+  * This prim will take in one or more numbers (or expressions that will return numbers) and return the result of performing integer division on the numbers from each other.
+For example, if we had (/ 1 2 3), that would be mathematically equivalent to (1 / 2 / 3), which is mathematically equivalent to ((1 / 2) / 3), which will return 0.
 See the run-time error section of this writeup to see how passing 0 into any argument other than the first one is handled.

 # Run-Time Errors

+## Notes on my Run-Time Error Handling

+To catch run-time errors, I use the strategy of throwing error messages within the program and catching them with a global guard.
+When running "eval-top-level", I have modifed the `with-handlers` section of the `racket-compile-eval` function to listen for a variety of error messages such as `exn:fail:contract:arity?` and `exn:fail:contract:divide-by-zero?`.
+When these error messages occur, I parse the error information out of the struct to determine the information from the error.
+For example, while a `exn:fail:contract:arity?` might return something along the lines of [(exn:fail:contract:arity
+ "eq?: arity mismatch;\n the expected number of arguments does not match the given number\n  expected: 2\n  given: 4\n  arguments...:\n   1\n   5\n   4\n   0"
+ #<continuation-mark-set>)], I parse this error and return with an error message stating: "ERROR: eq?  expected 2  given 4".
+When converting the code to LLVM code, I will add in additional logic during the desugaring phase of compilation which will check for various errors.
+For example, if I see the expression `(eq?
+'1 '2 '3 '4)`, I know that that is a contract violation as `eq?` only takes two arguments.
+Thus, I will replace that expression with `(raise "ERROR: eq?  expected 2  given 4")`.
+During the compilation process, the code to be desugared will be wrapped with an added gaurd that will look for raised errors and just return the error raised.

+This method was chosen due to the fact that guard statements can catch various run-time errors.
+For example, if we had the program `(guard (x ('#t '5')) (/ '1 '0))`, `eval-top-level` would return '5, which is expected.
+If we were to halt as soon as this error occurred, our program would just halt with the given error message instead of being captured by the guard.
+Thus, by doing this method of error throwing, both our `eval-top-level` and LLVM code will return '5.

+This method does have some issues, however.
+If we were compiling the program `(raise '5)` without a guard to catch it, the `eval-top-level` execution will throw an error regarding an uncaught exception while the LLVM code will handle it and return the value.
+Since uncaught exceptions are a run-time error that I am not addressing, the program should still be perfectly valid according to the constraints of the assignment.

+## Run-Time Errors Handled

+* Dividing by zero
+  * When dividing by zero, an error message should appear stating `"ERROR: divided by zero!"`.
+This has been accomplished by desugaring `(/ a b c)` into `(/ a (if (= b 0) (raise "ERROR: divided by zero!") b) (if (= c 0) (raise "ERROR: divided by zero!") c))`.
+  * Tests:
+    * divbyzero
+    * divbyzeroguard
+* Prim too few arguments
+  * This run-time error is handled identically to the "Prim too many arguments" run-time error.
+When desugaring, the code will manually examine each (officially supported) prim and determine how many arguments were passed into it.
+If the number of arguments does not match the expected number of arguments, the desugaring phase will replace the call entirely with a raise call detailing the specifics.
+For example, if the desugarer were to see `(eq?
+1 2 3 4)`, it would exclude that expression entirely and replace it with `(raise "ERROR: eq?  expected 2  given 4")`.
+  * Tests:
+    * toofewprims
+    * toofewprimsguard
+* Prim too many arguments
+  * This run-time error is handled identically to the "Prim too few arguments" run-time error.
+When desugaring, the code will manually examine each (officially supported) prim and determine how many arguments were passed into it.
+If the number of arguments does not match the expected number of arguments, the desugaring phase will replace the call entirely with a raise call detailing the specifics.
+For example, if the desugarer were to see `(eq?
+1 2 3 4)`, it would exclude that expression entirely and replace it with `(raise "ERROR: eq?  expected 2  given 4")`.
+  * Tests:
+    * toomanyprims
+    * toomanyprimsguard

 ### Honor Pledge